 There are many buying options, but Zealous stands out with a high level of quality and affordable pricing.
 They are the only built-in spacer bearings which I can recommend at the moment while being 100% sure that they will not disappoint you.
 Some individuals might disagree but most people who have tried Zealous bearings will nod their head when I say “Zealous bearings are definitely one of the best built-in spacer bearings on the market right now”.

-What are your favourite bearings for longboard and why?
+What are your favorite bearings for longboard and why?
 Share your experience through the comments below and help others with their choice.
 Much appreciated.
 Thank you!